 1 1/2 cups cooked red kidney beans 1 can, I like Eden’s brand

-3 cups tomatoes diced, if using prepped tomatoes use from glass jar
+3 cups tomatoes diced, if using prepped tomatoes use from a glass jar

 2 cups tomato sauce